St. Peter's Square: Spina

 St. Peter's Square today can be reached from the Ponte Sant'Angelo along the grand approach of the Via della Conciliazione (in honor of the Lateran Treaty of 1929).
-The spina (median with buildings which divided the two roads of Borgo Vecchio and Borgo nuovo) which once occupied this grand avenue leading to the square was demolished ceremonially by Benito Mussolini himself on October 23, 1936, and was completely demolished by October 8, 1937.
-St. Peter's Basilica was now freely visible from the Castel Sant'Angelo.
-After the spina, almost all the buildings south of the passetto were demolished between 1937 and 1950, obliterating one of the most important medieval and renaissance quarters of the city.
-Moreover, the demolition of the spina canceled the characteristic Baroque surprise, nowadays maintained only for visitors coming from Borgo Santo Spirito.
+The spina (median with buildings which divided the two roads of Borgo Vecchio and Borgo nuovo) which once occupied this grand avenue leading to the square was demolished ceremonially by Benito Mussolini himself on October 23, 1936, and was completely demolished by October 8, 1937, creating a long, wide vista from Castel Sant'Angelo to St. Peter's Basilica.
+After the spina, almost all the buildings south of the passetto were demolished between 1937 and 1950.
+This obliterated an important medieval and renaissance quarter of the city.
+Moreover, the demolition of the spina erased the characteristically Baroque surprise of suddenly moving from a confined space to a much larger one; visitors today still get this effect when entering from Borgo Santo Spirito.
 The Via della Conciliazione was completed in time for the Great Jubilee of 1950.